kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

    Then follow the instruction for your kind version using  `kind create cluster --config kind-cluster-with-extramounts.yaml` to create the management cluster using the above file.

+   Note for macOS users: you may need to [increase the memory available](https://docs.docker.com/docker-for-mac/#resources) for containers.

    {{#/tab }}
    {{#/tabs }}